 The NRM Server informs the 3GPP Network of the selected transfer policy or that no new policy has been selected by using steps 11-16 of the procedure for BDT warning notification in 3GPP TS 23.502 [11] clause 4.16.7.3.

 2 The NRM server updates the BDT configuration information with the newly selected BDT policy or no BDT policy is selected for the BDT Reference ID.
-The NRM Server sends a BDT_Negotiation_notification (see clause 14.4.2.16), to the VAL server, providing information about the newly selected BDT policy, or that no BDT policy is selected for the BDT Reference ID.
-If a new BDT policy is selected by the NRM server, the information provided to the VAL Server includes the BDT Reference ID and the granted time window.
+The NRM Server sends a BDT_Negotiation_notification (see clause 14.4.2.16), to the VAL server, providing information about the newly selected BDT policy, if the granted time window changes, or that no BDT policy is selected for the BDT Reference ID.
+If a new BDT policy affecting the granted time window is selected by the NRM server, the information provided to the VAL Server includes the BDT Reference ID and the granted time window.